AndreLouisCaron/a-tale-of-event-loops/README.rst

 .. _`PEP 492`: https://www.python.org/dev/peps/pep-0492/

-I was intrigued and took a look at curio's source and... due to it gaining a lot of features (hopefully briging it closer to a production-ready library), I think it has enough features now that the main essence is diluted.
+I was intrigued and took a look at curio's source and... due to it gaining a lot of features (hopefully bringing it closer to a production-ready library), I think it has enough features now that the main essence is diluted.
 This is definitely *not* a bad thing, but if, like me, you'd like to understand what Nathaniel was talking about, and learn a few neat Python tricks, reading